 Once the assessments are completed, you will change into theatre clothes and go to the Holding Bay.
-In the Holding Bay, if required, compression stockings will be applied.
+In the Holding Bay, if required, compression stockings will be applied, and you will be introduced to the assisting Anesthetic Nurse/Technician.
 If you are feeling cold, please let the staff know and a warm blanket will be provided.
-If you are having a general or intravenous sedation/anaesthetic, the Anaesthetist will discuss this with you.
+If you are having a general or intravenous sedation/anesthetic, the Anesthetist will discuss this with you.